chauvinSimon/hmm_for_autonomous_driving/README.md

 Assume that after the second observation, the sub-sequence (`left lane`, `right lane`) is found to be more likely that the sub-sequence (`right lane`, `right lane`).
 - Is it **worth carry on some investigation** in the branch (`left lane`, `right lane`)?
 - Do not forget that the only goal is to **find the most likely sequence (and nothing else)!**
-- Whatever you append to (`left lane`, `right lane`), the resulting sequence will be less likely than appending the same to (`right lane`, `right lane`).
+- Whatever you append to the sub-sequence (`left lane`, `right lane`), the resulting sequence will be less likely than appending the same to (`right lane`, `right lane`).

 This example show the intuition of `Dynamic Programming`:

-- Compute local blocks and consider only the most promising ones to build the next ones.
+> Compute local blocks and consider only the most promising ones to build the next ones.

+pass  # notebook

-## Q4 - What if you are **not directly given the probability models**?
+## Q5 - What if you are **not directly given the probability models**?

+pass

 ### EM algorithm